-The table below shows the fees charged by PricewaterhouseCoopers LLP for fiscal 2016 and former auditor Grant Thornton LLP for fiscal 2015, to the Company and its subsidiaries, respectively:
+The table below shows the fees charged by PricewaterhouseCoopers LLP for fiscal 2017 and for fiscal 2016 to the Company and its subsidiaries, respectively:

-AUDITOR'S FEES FOR EMPIRE COMPANY LIMITED AND ITS SUBSIDIARIES
+Auditor's Fees for Empire Company Limited and its Subsidiaries

-Fiscal Y ear Ended
+Fiscal Year ended

-May 7, 2016 May 2, 2015
+May 6, 2017 May 7, 2016

-Audit Fees \$ 2,260,000 \$ 2,713,845
+Audit Fees \$2,225,000 \$2,260,000

-Audit Related Fees 146,610 342,529
+Audit Related Fees 152,110 146,610

-Tax Fees 27,500 94,466
+Tax Fees 4,750 27,500

-Other Fees 54,277 67,783
+Other Fees 45,200 54,277

-Total Fees \$ 2,488,387 \$ 3,218,623
+Total Fees \$2,427,060 \$2,488,387

-For fiscal 2016, audit fees include fees for the audit of the annual consolidated financial statements, reviews of quarterly interim condensed financial statements and audits of employee benefit plan financial statements.
+For fiscal 2017, audit fees include fees for the audit of the annual consolidated financial statements, reviews of quarterly interim condensed financial statements and audits of employee benefit plan financial statements.
 Audit related fees are for services including special purpose audits and French translation.
-Tax fees include various consultations on specific items and assistance with US tax compliance.
+Tax fees include various consultations on specific items.
 Other fees include Canadian Public Accountability Board fees.

-The Audit Committee monitors and reviews the independence of the auditors on an ongoing basis.
-A policy that requires the pre-approval of engagements for services of the external auditors has been implemented and, during the pre-approval process, it is considered whether the nature and extent of these services is compatible with maintaining the independence of the external auditors.
-It has been concluded that the independence of PricewaterhouseCoopersLLP has not been compromised by the services provided.
+The Audit Committee monitors and reviews the independence of the auditor on an ongoing basis.
+A policy that requires the pre-approval of engagements for services of the external auditor has been implemented and, during the pre-approval process, it is considered whether the nature and extent of these services is compatible with maintaining the independence of the external auditor.
+It has been concluded that the independence of PricewaterhouseCoopers LLP has not been compromised by the services provided.